Affiliate links on Android Authority may earn us a commission. Learn more.

 Lossless music streaming services compared

 If you’re in the market for a lossless music streaming service, there are a few to pick from.
-In fact, nearly all of the big names in the space now offer lossless music as either part of a standard subscription or as an optional extra.
-However, these services vary quite substantially based on audio bitrate, sample rate, and price.
+Nearly all of the big names in the space now offer lossless music as either part of a standard subscription or as an optional extra.
+However, these services vary substantially based on audio bitrate, sample rate, and price.

 The list below offers a quick comparison overview of the most popular lossless music streaming services in the business.